mongodb/specifications/source/retryable-writes/retryable-writes.rst

 This includes an `insert`_, `update`_, or `delete`_ command where the ``ordered`` option is ``false``.
 In the context of the `CRUD`_ specification, this includes the ``insertMany()`` and ``bulkWrite()`` methods.
-Drivers MUST rely on the server to raise an error if unordered execution is not supported.
+Drivers MUST rely on the server to raise an error if a multi-statement write operation with unordered execution would be retried and is not supported.

 .. _insert: https://docs.mongodb.com/manual/reference/command/insert/